Camphuan River, Where Two Rivers Meet

 In the present times, if we go for a walk or sit by the River Camphuan, generally, we will find people enjoying the morning fresh air.
 Many come to do their exercises with their friends or pets.
 There is a popular scenic track that begins from this location.
 Every day the Flat Rocks and the River is visited by many people from different countries.Perhaps they might feel a peaceful calm there.

-In 1987, I was once invited by my parents to go to this river to release the symbolic remnants of a loved one.
-That ceremony is the last ceremony for a person’s life.
+People go to this river to release the symbolic remnants of a loved one.
+That ceremony is the last ceremony of a person’s life.
 It is called Nyekah.
-During that year, the most noticeable difference to today, is the buildings and traffic.

 There were not many cars, it is as though, it felt still very calm and assuring, when we go there.
 There were still a lot of rice fields and the area was very clean.
 A very peaceful and cooling atmosphere.
 Although it is beautiful today, those changes were noticeable.
 The impact from drastic increase in congestion.